kevinEobrien/gitFlowDrill1/README.md

 Brandon Task 2: You should create an array of objects.
 Each object should have a name and age.

 Kevin Task 3: You should edit an HTML file.
 Add a recipe that you like using lists.

+Brandon Task 3: You should remove a file other than index.html.

+Kevin Task 4:

+Brandon Task 4:

+Kevin Task 5:

+Brandon Task 5: